 Photo by Joseph Forman

-I have a special interest in supporting high-achieving women in dealing with the unique issues they face and view therapy as a safe place to explore relationships, whether those relationships are with people (family, co-workers, partner) or things (food, money, alcohol).
-I also feel an important part of therapy is addressing the social, economic, and cultural influences on a person and that the process of therapy be a collaborative one, with the client seen as the “expert” on their life.
+I view therapy as a safe place to explore relationships, whether those relationships are with people (family, co-workers, partner) or things (food, money, alcohol).
+I also feel an important part of therapy is addressing the social, economic, and cultural influences on a person and that the process of therapy should be a collaborative one, with the client seen as the “expert†on their life.

 EDUCATION: